geelon/geelon.github.io/me/index.markdown

 features should make it easier to learn.

-The problem is therefore that our *representation* is high-dimensional, even if the *structure* is low-dimensional.
-This suggests that we study our data from a more geometric perspective (c.f. coordinate-free linear algebra), where the ways the data behave or transform are just as important as the data itself.
+The problem is therefore that our *representation* is high-dimensional, despite situations when the *structure* is actually low-dimensional.
+This suggests that we study our data from a more geometric perspective (c.f. coordinate-free linear algebra), where we free ourselves from representation by studying data in concert with the ways they behave or transform.